-(viii) Dating Violence.
-"Dating Violence" means violence committed by a person

-- 1. who is or has been in a social relationship of a romantic or intimate nature with the victim; and - 2. where the existence of such a relationship shall be determined based on a consideration of the following factors:

-- a) the length of the relationship, - b) the type of relationship, and - c) the frequency of interaction between the persons involved in the relationship. - (ix) Day.
-A "day" is a business day, unless otherwise specified. - (x) Domestic Violence.
-"Domestic Violence" includes felony or misdemeanor crimes of violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person who is cohabiting with or has cohabited with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the [domestic or family violence laws of the State of SC], or by any other person against an adult or youth victim who is protected from that person's acts under the [domestic or family violence laws of the State of SC]. - (xi) FERPA.
-The Family Educational Rights and Privacy Act ("FERPA") is a federal statute codified at 20 U.S.C. § 1232g, with implementing regulations at 34 CFR Part 99.
+- (iv) Dating Violence.
+"Dating Violence" means the use, attempted use, or threatened use of physical force against a victim by a person: - a. who is or has been in a social relationship of a romantic or intimate nature with the victim; and - b. where the existence of such a relationship shall be determined based on: (a) the length of the relationship; (b) the type of relationship; and (c) the frequency of interaction between the persons involved in the relationship. - (v) Day.
+A "day" is a business day, unless otherwise specified. - (vi) Domestic Violence.
+"Domestic Violence" means the use, attempted use, or threatened use of physical force against a person: (1) by a current or former spouse; (2) by an individual with whom that person shares a child in common; or (3) by a person, who is cohabiting with, or has cohabited with, that person as an intimate partner, spouse, or someone similarly situated to a spouse and protected by the domestic or family violence laws of the State of South Carolina. - (vii) FERPA.
+The Family Educational Rights and Privacy Act ("FERPA") is a federal statute, codified at 20 U.S.C. § 1232g, with implementing regulations at 34 CFR Part 99.
 FERPA protects the privacy of student education records.
-FERPA grants to parents or eligible students the right to access, inspect, and review education records, the right to challenge the content of education records, and the right to consent to the disclosure of education records. - (xv) Investigator.
-The "Investigator" is a neutral fact-finder who is designated by the Title IX Coordinator to investigate a Complaint.
-Typically, the Investigator will be a University security officer or a member of University administration, in either case trained annually on (1) reasonable and appropriate investigative techniques, (2) issues related to Dating Violence, Domestic Violence, Sexual Assault, and Stalking, and (3) how to conduct an investigation that protects the safety of victims and promotes accountability. - (xvi) Respondent.
-A "Respondent" is an individual who has been accused of committing Sexual Misconduct by the report or filing of a formal or informal Complaint. - (xvii) Retaliation.
-"Retaliation" means any adverse action threatened or taken against a person because he or she has filed, supported, or provided information in connection with a Complaint of Sexual Misconduct, including but not limited to intimidation, threats, and harassment. - (xviii) Sexual Assault.
-"Sexual Assault" means any actual, attempted or threatened sexual act with another person without that person's Consent.
-Sexual Assault includes but is not limited to: - 1.
-Sexual Battery and attempted Sexual Battery: - 2.
-Intentional and unwelcome sexual touching (including disrobing or exposure), however slight, with any body part or any object, by man or a woman upon a man or a woman, without effective Consent, of a person's breasts, buttocks, groin, or genitals (or clothing covering such areas), or coercing, forcing, or attempting to coerce or force another to touch you, themselves, or a third party with any of these body parts or areas when such touching would be reasonably and objectively offensive; - 3.
-Any sexual act in which there is force, violence, or use of duress or deception upon the victim; - 4.
+FERPA grants to parents or eligible students the right to access, inspect, and review education records; the right to challenge the content of education records; and the right to consent to the disclosure of education records. - (viii) Investigator.
+An "Investigator" is a neutral fact-finder, designated by the Title IX Coordinator to investigate a Complaint.
+Typically, an Investigator will be a University safety officer or a member of University administration.
+Investigators are trained annually on: (1) reasonable and appropriate investigative techniques; (2) issues related to Dating Violence, Domestic Violence, Sexual Assault, and Stalking; and (3) how to conduct an investigation. - (ix) Reporting Party.
+A "Reporting Party" is an individual, who reports or files a Complaint.
+The "Reporting Party" may be someone other than the person subjected to Sexual Misconduct. - (x) Responding Party.
+A "Responding Party" is an individual against whom a formal or informal Complaint of Sexual Misconduct has been reported. - (xi) Retaliation.
+"Retaliation" means any adverse action threatened or taken against a person, because he or she has filed, supported, or provided information in connection with a Title IX proceeding, including, but not limited to, intimidation, threats, and harassment. - (xii) Sexual Assault.
+"Sexual Assault" means any actual, attempted, or threatened sexual act with another person without that person's Consent.
+A Sexual Assault may include, but is not limited to: - 1.
+Sexual Battery and attempted Sexual Battery; - 2.
+Intentional and unwelcomed touching (including disrobing or exposure), however slight, with

+- any body part or object, of the breasts, buttocks, groin, or genitals (or clothing covering such areas), of another individual without the effective Consent of that other individual; - 3.
+Coercing, forcing, or attempting to coerce or force another to touch, however slight, with any body part or object, your, their, or a third person's buttocks, groin, or genitals (or clothing covering such areas) when such touching would be reasonably and objectively offensive; - 4.
 Any sexual act perpetrated when the victim is unable to give Consent; and - 5.
-Sexual intimidation, which includes but is not limited to: - A. Threatening, expressly or implied, to commit a sexual act upon another person without his or her Consent; - B. Stalking or cyberstalking, and - C. Engaging in indecent exposure. - (xix) Sexual Battery.
-"Sexual Battery" means oral, anal, or vaginal penetration by or union with, the sexual organ of another by the anal or vaginal penetration of another by any other object.
+Sexual intimidation, which includes but is not limited to: - A. Threatening, expressly or impliedly, to commit a sexual act upon another person without his or her Consent: - B. Stalking or cyberstalking, and - C. Engaging in indecent exposure.

+(xiii) Sexual Battery.
+"Sexual Battery" means the non-Consensual oral, anal, or vaginal penetration of another, however slight, by any body part or object.